-- 1. If you access an array at a too large or negative index (i.e. x[i] where i >= x.length or i < 0). - 2.
-If you access a fixed-length bytesN at a too large or negative index. - 3.
-If you call a function via a message call but it does not finish properly (i.e. it runs out of gas, has no matching function, or throws an exception itself), except when a low level operation call, send, delegatecall or callcode is used.
-The low level operations never throw exceptions but indicate failures by returning false. - 4.
-If you create a contract using the new keyword but the contract creation does not finish properly (see above for the definition of "not finish properly"). - 5.
-If you divide or modulo by zero (e.g. 5 / 0 or 23 % 0).

-- 6. If you convert a value too big or negative into an enum type. - 7.
-If you perform an external function call targeting a contract that contains no code. - 8.
-If your contract receives Ether via a public function without payable modifier (including the constructor and the fallback function). - 9.
-If your contract receives Ether via a public accessor function.
+1. If you access an array at a too large or negative index (i.e. x[i] where $i \ge x.length$ or i < 0).
+1. If you access a fixed-length bytesN at a too large or negative index.
+1. If you call a function via a message call but it does not finish properly (i.e. it runs out of gas, has no matching function, or throws an exception itself), except when a low level operation call, send, delegatecall or callcode is used.
+The low level operations never throw exceptions but indicate failures by returning false.
+1. If you create a contract using the new keyword but the contract creation does not finish properly (see above for the definition of "not finish properly").
+1. If you divide or modulo by zero (e.g. 5 / 0 or 23 % 0).
+1. If you shift by a negative amount.
+1. If you convert a value too big or negative into an enum type.
+1. If you perform an external function call targeting a contract that contains no code.
+1. If your contract receives Ether via a public function without payable modifier (including the constructor and the fallback function).
+1. If your contract receives Ether via a public function without payable modifier (including the constructor and the fallback function).